 It did not start this way.
-John Winthrop’s “City on a Hill (link no longer available)” address was not a boast.
+John Winthrop’s “Model of Christian Charity“ and his exhortation that the colony be like a “city on a hill” was not a boast.
 It was a warning.
 The fact that Heaven had special plans for America meant not that America had special privileges but rather that Americans, should they fail, faced special punishments:

 For we must consider that we shall be as a city upon a hill.
 The eyes of all people are upon us.
 So that if we shall deal falsely with our God in this work we have undertaken, and so cause Him to withdraw His present help from us, we shall be made a story and a by-word through the world.

 That was 1630; this is 2013.
 No one seriously believes the United States can retreat from the world.
 Superpower status brings obligations of leadership.
 But leadership can be exercised with arrogance or humility and in a spirit of adventure or restraint.
 Conservatism used to prize the latter qualities.
 They would also be effective therapy for the ailment disordering the nation’s thinking about its responsibilities—and capacities—overseas.